mvolkmann/blog/src/smalltalk.md

 Classes define sets of associated class variables, instance variables, class methods, and instance methods.

-All classes are global.
-Their names are added to the global variable `Smalltalk` which is a `SystemDictionary`.
+All classes are global and there is no namespacing.
+Class names are added to the global variable `Smalltalk` which is a `SystemDictionary`.
 This requires all class names to be unique.
 Typically a common prefix is added to a set of related class names in order to make the unique.
+Lack of namespacing is seen by some as a weakness of Smalltalk.

 All classes inherit from one other class, except `Object` which is the highest superclass of all classes.